Monadic predicate calculus: Variants

+Monadic second-order logic allows predicates of higher arity in formulas.
+However, it only allows the second-order quantification to range over sets.
+That is, it allows one to speak of "For all monadic relations P, we have..." or "There exists a monadic relation P, such that...", but not "For all dyadic relations Q, we have...", etc.

 Relationship with term logic

 The need to go beyond monadic logic was not appreciated until the work on the logic of relations, by Augustus De Morgan and Charles Sanders Peirce in the nineteenth century, and by Frege in his 1879 Begriffsschrift.
 Prior to the work of these three, term logic (syllogistic logic) was widely considered adequate for formal deductive reasoning.